Can debt collectors tell other people, like family, friends, or my employer, about my debt?

 - Your guardian, executor, or administrator

-- Your attorney, if you are represented with respect to
+- Your attorney, if you are represented with respect to the debt

 If the debt collector knows an attorney is representing you about the debt, the debt collector must contact the attorney instead of you.
 The debt collector may contact you if your attorney fails to respond to the collector within a reasonable period of time or your attorney agrees that the collector can contact you.